 Examples of processed foods that are not so healthy dietary choices for you are those with:

 - Sweeteners (syrup, sugar, artificial sweeteners such as aspartame)

 - Additives (corn, soy, cottonseed, cereal by-products)

 Takeaway: Choose processed foods that most closely resemble their natural state.
-If the packaging lists a lot of scientific sounding ingredients, Kearney says that food is probably not your healthiest choice.
+If the packaging lists a lot of scientific-sounding ingredients, Dr. Lane says that food is probably not your healthiest choice.

 Multigrain is not synonymous with whole grain.
 According to the Food and Drug Administration, whole grains consist of the unrefined grains whose components — the bran, germ and endosperm — are still intact along with all of the fiber, vitamins and minerals produced by nature.
-Multigrain foods are simply made with more than one grain — but none of them may be whole grains.
-Because brown bread is often equated with being healthier than white bread, loaves labeled as multigrain may be dyed to appear darker.
-Kearney says most lack nutritional value after the refining process.
+Multigrain foods are made with more than one grain — but none may be whole grains.
+Because brown bread is often associated with being healthier than white bread, loaves labeled as multigrain may be dyed to appear darker.
+Most lack nutritional value after the refining process.

-Takeaway: When buying whole multigrain products, Kearney recommends looking for the “100% Whole Grains Council” stamp on packaging and reading food labels carefully to be sure they list whole wheat, whole oats and whole grain.
+Takeaway: When buying whole multigrain products, Dr. Lane recommends looking for the “100% Whole Grains” stamp on packaging and reading food labels carefully to be sure they list whole wheat, whole oats and whole grain.

-Gluten is a protein found in grains like wheat, barley, rye and some oats.
-If you do not have a sensitivity to gluten or suffer from celiac disease, there is no reason to avoid gluten in your diet.
-If you do, incorporate gluten-free grains such as corn, millet, rice or quinoa.
+Glutten is a protein found in grains like wheat, barley, rye and some oats.
+If you do not have a sensitivity to gluten or have been diagnosed with celiac disease, there is no reason to avoid gluten in your diet.
+If you do, incorporate gluten-free grains, such as corn, millet, rice or quinoa.

-Takeaway: Whatever you choose, Kearny recommends incorporating grains into your diet every day to get the nutritional benefits of complex carbohydrates, vitamin B and iron.
+Takeaway: Whatever you choose, Dr. Lane recommends incorporating grains into your diet every day to get the nutritional benefits of complex carbohydrates, vitamin B and iron.